Extreme-Lensing Signatures Revealed by Correlations of Simulated Black-Hole Movies: Results

 To analyze the correlation structure in the 3D subspace, we take two different approaches.
 One is to fix surfaces of particular time lag, $T=T_0$, and plot $\mathcal{C}(T_0,x,y,x_0',y_0')$.
 Such correlation maps, derived from slow-light movies, are shown in Fig.~\ref{fig_corr_T} for different time lags and blurring kernels.
 For each blurring, the correlations peak around the coincidence limit $(x,y)=(x_0,y_0)$ at $T=0 \, GM/c^3$, and this peak gradually diminishes with larger $T$.
 However, another correlation enhancement appears in a limited range of radii around $(x,y)=(-2,4.5)~GM/c^2$ (roughly on the opposite side of the critical curve); it is clearly isolated from the primary peak at fixed $T$.
 The radial range of this secondary lobe is naturally extended with larger blurring, but it remains separated from the primary peak.
 Moreover, it peaks at $T>0 \, GM/c^3$, typically around $15 \, GM/c^3$; note, however, that for blurring with FWHM$=15 \, \mu \mbox{as}$, the maximum occurs already at lower $T$ (but is still well-separated from $T=0 \, GM/c^3$).
 This seems to arise from the smearing of correlations by finite-resolution effects.
 In the second approach, we study the correlation structure for deviations off the empirical critical curve.
-The maps shown in Fig.~\ref{fig_corr_maps_rs} and discussed in App.~$\ref{sec:app radial}$ provide evidence that the correlation enhancements remain isolated, even in the 3D configuration subspace.